naravishal/personal/spark/TheorySpark.md

-- What is Spark Context
+- What is Spark Contexts
 - Difference between Spark context vs Spark Sesssion
 - Explain the Architecture of Apache Spark
 - Explain Driver and Executor Process in Spark